Geostationary Operational Environmental Satellite R-Series (GOES-R)

 The next-generation of these geostationary satellites called GOES-R will improve weather forecasting quality and timeliness generating significant economic benefits to the nation in the areas of climate monitoring, ecosystems management, commerce and transportation.

 Lockheed Martin designed and is building all four of the nation’s new GOES-R Series weather satellites (R, S, T and U).
-The first, GOES-R, is scheduled to launch Nov.
-4, 2016.
+The first, GOES-R, was launched Nov.
+19, 2016.
+Now in geostationary orbit, NOAA has re-named it to GOES-16.

 The GOES-R satellites are based on Lockheed Martin’s famed A2100 bus which has seen hundreds of years of combined on-orbit operations.
 The 6,280-pound (2,850-kg), three-axis stabilized spacecraft was designed for an on-orbit life of 15 years.
 Stability of the satellite and its sensors was critical in the design of the system.